 At 22L (1343 CI) capacity, the Flash 22 sits in the range of what we would normally recommend for a day pack in terms of size and capacity.
 However, we did see comments on the measured size being more like 18L, which is a bit lower than what would be our ideal in terms of size, for a day pack.

 Again, if you are heading out on longer day hikes or need to carry a lot of extra layers on the trail, a 22L pack, may not be the best option, a larger pack may be more suitable.

 However, for a 4 to 5 hour day hike, an average for many hikers, you should be good with the storage capability offered by the Flash 22.

 In terms of storage, the Flash 22 includes a zippered lid pocket and a zippered pocket on the front, as well as stash side pockets that can hold water bottles, or other essentials, that require easy access on the move.

-In terms of the retail price, the Flash 22 comes in and around a wallet friendly $54.95.
-That’s a good price for a day pack specifically designed with hiking in mind i.e. it includes the main functional hiking features you would need.
 Overall, a decent deal to be had for a decent and functional day pack.
-The pack is also available in four different color options, black, marigold, spa blue and quiet shade.
+The pack is also available in several different color options e.g. black, marigold, spa blue and quiet shade.

 As stated at the start, we feel this is the best budget daypack option, so while not as functional and expansive as some other options, it gets some extra weighting in terms of value for money.